 Many protected areas now exist in snow leopard habitat, giving cause for cautious optimism regarding the species’ future.
 Captive breeding has also proven successful and could be used to replenish wild stocks.

-Many well-organized conservation societies are dedicated to aiding the species, including educating local children in the urgent need for conservation.
+Many well-organized conservation societies are dedicated to aiding the species, including educating local children and local communities in the urgent need for conservation.

 See Related: Fascinating Facts About Conservation

 David Shepherd Wildlife Foundation